Curriculum Vitae

 In 2023 upon rigorous review process Alexey Steele have been selected as the first-year member of the pilot California State program California Creative Corps aimed at connecting artists to communities and increasing community impact of public art with the $75,000 combine personal and project grant by the California Arts Council for executing his winning proposal of creating a prototype for his newly developed Art Screen Panel TM innovative public art medium and expanding his award-winning Love My Neighbor Project to public art.
 This is an important step in reaching artist’s goal of expanding his message, visual expression and theme to a large-scale public art at the time when he believes such unifying and inspiring community message is needed more than ever.

-AWARDS AND THEORY
+AWARDS AND BOOKS

 Alexey Steele is a 2009 winner of the prestigious Artemis Award in Athens, Greece “for celebrating the power and beauty of women through his art on a heroic scale in the modern world particularly in his multi-figure compositions “The Circle” and “The Soul of The Hero.”